DOB/DOD: December 9, 1895 (Thomaston, CT) – December 7, 1941; 45 years old

 The President of the United States takes pleasure in presenting the Congressional Medal of Honor to Thomas James Reeves, CRM (PA) USN, Deceased

-For distinguished conduct in the line of his profession, extraordinary courage, and disregard of his own safety during the attack on the Fleet in Pearl Harbor, by Japanese forces on 7 December 1941.
+For distinguished conduct in the line of his profession, extraordinary courage, and disregard of his own safety during the attack on the Fleet in Pearl Harbor by Japanese forces on 7 December 1941.
 After the mechanized ammunition hoists were put out of action on the U.S.S.
 California, Reeves, on his own initiative, in a burning passageway, assisted in the maintenance of an ammunition supply by hand to the antiaircraft guns until he was overcome by smoke and fire, which resulted in his death.

 Photo of CRM Reeves’ Medal of Honor on permanent display in the Town Hall in Thomaston, Connecticut.
-Photo by webmaster.
+Photo by the webmaster.

 From The Hartford Courant July 12, 1942